NGF-FCO/icf-results-rap/README.md

 </ol>

 ### 9. Render
-The ICF Results publication is rendered in Markdown and PDF ready for publication on [gov.uk](www.gov.uk), as well as Word for internal review.
-Data, plots, and tables are pulled directly into the R markdown from the targets cache, ensuring any changes to the data or pipeline are reflected in the final report.
+The ICF Results publication is rendered in Markdown and PDF ready for publication on [gov.uk](www.gov.uk), as well as Word and HTML for internal review.
+Data, plots, and tables are pulled directly into the RMarkdown from the targets cache, ensuring any changes to the data or pipeline are reflected in the final report.

 <br>